 Paint brushes.
 The size might vary depending on sizes of the cones you’ll be painting.
 I used a small fine art one and a 1” house painting brush.

 Gold paint.
 I used 2 different ones.
 One is champagne gold, which is a lighter kind of gold.
 The other one is glorious gold, this one is a richer kind of gold.
-My favorite gold paints are the ones from metallic masters, but I had run out of those.
+My favorite gold paints are the ones from Modern Masters but I had run out.

 Different glitters.
 I’ve had mine for so long that I don’t know if they’re on the market anymore.
-But here are a few that’re similar to what I used: gold medium size glitter, vintage golden glitter (similar color to the red cast one I used), extra fine gold glitter, super chunky gold glitter.
+But here are a few that are similar to what I used: soft gold glitter, vintage golden glitter , extra fine gold glitter, super chunky gold glitter.
+Another option: rose gold glitter. .
 Ok, with all those you should be covered!

 School glue.
 This is also called white glue & it’s great to use because it dries clear.
 I’m currently using a dollar store brand but Elmer’s is a brand you might know.